migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 ---

+2024-09-27 Fri: Further looked into client-side for 1market-demo and tried redeploying contract on local.
+Also continued looking through the links on the memecoin notion page, and pump.

 2024-09-26 Thu: Looked into client components and configuration for 1market-demo.
 Started working on memecoin prediction by researching through the links on Solana token launch.

 2024-09-25 Wed: Team sync with Li, Frank, and Theo, and refined Q3 review as well as started working on Q4 goals.
 Further looked into 1market repo to understand architecture for bot integration.